Be our Executive Director!

 The Luckiamute Watershed Council (LWC) is a volunteer group of neighbors from diverse perspectives working together to learn about the watershed and doing what they can to improve local water quality and habitat conditions.

-Our mission is "to engage and assist landowners and communities in the voluntary protection, restoration and enhancement of the Luckiamute and Ash Creek watersheds."
-We seek to foster good stewardship of natural resources and to develop an improved understanding of the area’s biological diversity.
-Read more about us here.
 Project Spotlight: Smithfield Oaks Cultural BurnThanks to funding from Roundhouse Foundation and Polk Soil & Water Conservation District, we were able to support the creation of this video by Brian Bull, which highlights the efforts of the Confederated Tribes of Grand Ronde, the Traditional Ecological Inquiry Program, landowners and local organizations to re-kindle a relationship with fire at Smithfield Oaks, a Polk SWCD property located near Rickreall.

-Next Regular LWC MeetingDate: Thursday, April 11, 2024
+Next Regular LWC MeetingDate: December 12, 2024

-Time: 6:00 - 8:00 pm Location: Zoom Click this link to join Meeting ID: 857 9304 5759 Passcode: 201629 Discover our Data Visualization website!
+Time: 6:00 - 8:00 pm Location: Zoom only Discover our Data Visualization website!

 Got native plants?
 Or getting them soon?
 Check out our new Native Plant Resources Page!
 It has all the info you need to prepare your planting site, choose which natives will grow and look great, and give your plants the best start to a long, healthy life!